cisco/mlspp/README.md

 A convenience Makefile is included to avoid the need to remember a bunch of CMake parameters.
 It will use [vcpkg](https://vcpkg.io/en/) to satisfy all dependencies.

-Note that on Windows the commands should be run in PowerShell, otherwise, vcpkg will report the error 'error: in triplet x64-windows: Unable to find a valid Visual Studio instance'.
+Note that on Windows the commands should be run in PowerShell instead of Command Prompt or Terminal app, otherwise, vcpkg will report the error 'error: in triplet x64-windows: Unable to find a valid Visual Studio instance'.

 ```
 > make        # Configures and builds the library